 Keeping up with lengthy legal intellectual property documents on a daily basis gets very tiring for Emma.

-- Emma begins her day with organizing folders for different clients.
+- Emma begins her day by organizing folders for different clients.
 She often wastes time finding the right one.

 - She finds it difficult to suggest changes to be made to the clients.